 Address: Aachener Straße 999, 50933 Köln

 RheinEnergieStadion is located in the Stadtwald park in a predominantly residential area.
-There is little entertainment around, though the lively Cologne inner city is a short tram ride away.
+There is little around in terms of eating and drinking, though the lively Cologne inner city is a short tram ride away.

 There are no hotels directly near the RheinEnergieStadion, but still a few options not too far away.
-There is the affordable Mercure Hotel near the A1, which is (just) at walking distance (also on tram line 1), and the more expensive Best Western Hotel Brennerscher, which lies a little further south, but is also still at walking distance from the stadium.
+There is the affordable Dorint Hotel near the A1, which is about just at walking distance (but also on tram line 1), and the more expensive Best Western Hotel Brennerscher, which lies a little further south, but can still be walked from to the stadium.